 16. Cape To Cuba

 Great cocktails and a riot of colourful Cuban furniture and artwork, along with references to Ernest Hemingway and Che Guevara (the inspiration behind the name of the restaurant’s bar), all set against the tranquil backdrop of Kalk Bay harbour.
 It’s got a fantastic bohemian feel and it’s one of the few places that you can enjoy a mojito and a cigar while feeling the sand between your toes.
 The restaurant side features authentic Cuban dishes with Cajun influences and there’s live music every Saturday and Sunday between 16:00 and 19:00.
-Half-price cocktails between 17:00 and 19:00.
+They usually have half-price cocktails between 17:00 and 19:00.

 17. Dixies Restaurant and Pub